simonfl3tcher/react-progressive-web-app/README.md

 ### Contributions

 Contributions are very welcome!
 If you found a bug or some improvments, feel free to raise an issue and send a PR!
+Please see the [CONTRIBUTING](https://github.com/simonfl3tcher/react-progressive-web-app/blob/master/CONTRIBUTING.md) file for more information on how to contribute.

 ### License